 The results of this section will be combined with the results of Parts II and III in order to produce the final pass/fail jitter values.
 While the 8 values determined here do ultimately affect the final results, no specific pass/fail criteria are assigned to the J{txout} values themselves.

-The University of New Hampshire InterOperability Laboratory PART II - UNFILTERED AND FILTERED TX_TCLK JITTER (MASTER MODE)
+PART II - UNFILTERED AND FILTERED TX_TCLK JITTER (MASTER MODE)

 Test Set-Up: